 - Our final exams are primarily diagnostic tools for evaluating how well the course material was learned and understood at the end of term and are not intended as learning tools.
 As such, solutions are not provided for exam viewing.

-- Only one or two people will be allowed to view their exam at a time; you may have to wait.
+- There is no registration required for exam viewing; it is done on a first-come first-serve basis.
+Only one or two people will be allowed to view their exam at a time; you may have to wait.

 - Bring your WatCard (preferable) or other photo ID.

 - You may view your own exam only and may not bring someone else to view your exam with you.
 The exam assesses your knowledge and understanding of the course material – not someone else’s.